WHAT SKILLS ARE REQUIRED TO BE AN INDIE GAME MAKER

 In most cases, indie developers are people that are the total opposite from the previously mentioned variant – they are people who have a vulnerable financial background, moderate experience with a few stable odd jobs here and there but feel like they have the skills and talent to create much more than what they’ve been tasked with so far.

-As such, they’ve had it with the general mediocrity in their working environment and have decided to make a leap of faith, hoping that their skills, creativity, and ingenuity are enough to lead them to success in their endeavor with the production of their envisioned product, hoping that besides their inherent lack of funding and manpower, their dream product will manage to pull through.
+As such, they’ve had it with the general mediocrity in their working environment and have decided to make a leap of faith, hoping that their skills, creativity, and ingenuity are enough to lead them to success in their endeavor with the production of their envisioned product, hoping that besides their inherent lack of funding, game marketing experience and manpower, their dream product will manage to pull through.